 No. When you link a folder, Keystone offers to import the rules it finds into your library first.
 It never replaces a real file it didn't create — if a conflicting file exists, Keystone leaves it alone and tells you.

-Plain files, exactly where each tool expects them: a readable AGENTS.md, symlinks or import stubs for Claude and Gemini, generated rule files for Cursor, Copilot, and Windsurf, and Skill folders.
+Plain files, nothing more: a readable AGENTS.md, symlinks or import stubs for Claude and Gemini, and Skill folders.
+Cursor, Copilot, Devin (Windsurf), and Codex read AGENTS.md directly, and Keystone offers to import and remove their legacy rule files.
 No hidden metadata, no proprietary format.
 Commit them like any other file.

 Nothing breaks.
 Every project keeps its working AGENTS.md and tool files.
 You can also export any profile as a standalone markdown file at any time.